54: A Crohn’s disease diagnosis leads to huge life shifts. With Kayla Magnione of the Family Food Project

 Please listen & subscribe at Apple Podcasts, Stitcher Radio, I Heart Radio, Spotify and Google Play Music.
 And thank you for rating & reviewing the podcast!

 This week’s guest Kayla Mangione has walked quite a road to arrive where she is today as a LMFT and Art therapist as well as the founder of the Family Food Project on Instagram.
 She admits that she was forced to learn to cook and to cook healthfully, after a Crohn’s Disease diagnosis 13 years ago, which resulted in major surgery.
 Because Kayla admits she is stubborn and didn’t want to accept being on pharmaceuticals for the rest of her life, she decided to completely change her diet, which included removing gluten completely.
-Now she has kept this autoimmune disease at bay, through diet and health alone and has become quite passionate about health and wellness and empowering other mamas to be versed in it as well.
+Now she has kept this autoimmune disease at bay, through diet and health alone and has become quite passionate about family health and wellness and empowering other mamas to be versed in it as well.

 With two daughters of her own, under five years old, believes the most important thing we can teach our kids about nutrition is listening to whispers from our bodies and how food actually affects us.
 Now she and her oldest share a dialogue about food that is so special to her.